DarkLuk42/chipdb-webpage/README.md

 I found out that the App [ElectroDroid](http://electrodroid.it/electrodroid/) uses the original website, and it would be really nice if it would work offline too.

-**Feel free to contibute** this project or the ChipDB data itself.
+**Feel free to contribute** this project or the ChipDB data itself.
-For contibuting ChipDB data take a look at [CONTRIBUTING.md](https://github.com/74hc595/chipdb/blob/master/CONTRIBUTING.md).
+For contributing ChipDB data take a look at [CONTRIBUTING.md](https://github.com/74hc595/chipdb/blob/master/CONTRIBUTING.md).

 > A Vue.js project